deleveld/OpenPMX/docs/CONTROLFILE.md

 is available which returns if the controller has been started or not.
 This allows the call to `TCIINIT()`, and the constrcution of the `TCICONFIG` object to be skipped.

-Calling 'TCITARGET()' sets the target for the TCI controller.
+Calling `TCITARGET()` sets the target for the TCI controller.
 This function passes doses to the advancer.
 Setting a negative target turns off the TCI controller.
 The function return the cumulative dose given so far since initialisation of the controller.

+Doses given by the TCI controller are independent of any in the data records `AMT` and `RATE` coloumns.

 Some models for the TCI controller are available in `openpmx_model.h`.